 New Year's eve arrived and 1959 was seen in with a tradition which embraced the El Adem syndrome.
 For that one evening only, glasses were available in which to decant the beer: until then it had always been a case of drinking straight from the can.
 But on the stroke of midnight, with a mighty cheer, the year's supply of glasses were thrown at the walls until not one remained unbroken.Finally, in the middle of January our unfortunate replacements arrived and we sympathetically showed them around the camp and the radar site.
 Two days later I was dressed in best blue and waiting with my kit bag and suitcase at the Control Tower for a flight home: pot-luck would decide the sort of kite that would convey me, and I was dreading that it would be a Beverley, which were about as comfortable as a pantechnicon and were reputed to lose at least one engine on every flight.

-Then there came down out of the sky a great big beautiful Comet, and apart from the smell of ether, as it was a 'Cas-Evac' flying ambulance, and by avoiding eye contact with the unfortunate incapacitated other passengers, I had a comfortable and fast flight home.
+Then there came down out of the sky a great big beautiful Comet, and apart from the smell of ether, as it was a 'Cas-Evac' flying ambulance, and by avoiding eye contact with the unfortunate incapacitated other passengers, sitting on a 'jump' seat near the tail, I had an uncomfortable but fast flight home.
 There was a period of high anxiety due to eight-eighths cloud and driving rain at Lyneham, which we penetrated only at the third attempt.

 Inadvertently I made a foolish mistake at Customs by being the last one of the few ambulatory passengers to pass through.
 They must have had a sparse haul from those preceding me, as they clobbered me with £12 duty on my new Braun Paxette camera.
 At midnight I arrived eventually at Oxford railway station where the solitary taxi had to be bribed to take me to Sutton Courtenay through rain and floods.
 My parents had moved there whilst I was in Libya and it was only by disturbing a couple in a steamed up car for directions, that I could find my way to the correct street and to the light left burning in the hall of my new home.